 Since 2018, I have been awarded over $250k in doctoral scholarships.
 I elected to take up the Boustany Cambridge Pembroke Scholarship in Philosophy at Pembroke College, Cambridge.
-My research on Kant's account of moral exemplarity is fully funded by Pembroke College, the Cambridge Trust, and the Boustany Foundation of Monaco.
+My research on moral exemplarity is fully funded by Pembroke College, the Cambridge Trust, and the Boustany Foundation of Monaco.
 I shall be interning in Monaco in the summer of 2021.
 In the meantime, I have published on Kant's moral philosophy and moral hydraulics in Plato.